KKoovalsky/Jeff/firmware/README.md

 batch of samples.
 It defines the batch size as well (the window size).
 The window size must be a predefined config constant, to know in advance the buffer sizes DMA operates on.

-The `ThreadedAudioSampler` and `AudioDacWithDma` implement the hardware-abstracting interfaces.
+The `AudioSamplerWithDma` and `AudioDacWithDma` implement the hardware-abstracting interfaces.
 They operate on the DMA interrupts and they work in similar fashion.
 DMA operates on the buffer which is twice the size of the window.
 Then, the DMA raises interrupts when half of the buffer is filled and when the buffer is fully filled.
 The DMA fills the buffer continuously, the buffer is a circular (ring) buffer.
 The size of the DMA buffer is twice the window size, because on